beautyinfallingleaves/Stationery./README.md

 This project includes both an Expo client app and a Node/Express server for dealing with email send requests (via a SendGrid integration).

-The client app by default points to the author's deployment of this server on Heroku.
+By default, the client app points to the author's deployment on Heroku.
 You can point it to your own server deployment, but you will need to update the serverUrl in /constants/config.js to point to your server's address.

-Further, if hosting your own server and using Expo to run the client app, you'll need to make the server address externally available ([ngrok](https://ngrok.com/) is a simple, free option for doing this).
+Further, if hosting your own server and using Expo to run the client app, you'll need to ensure that the server address is externally accessible ([ngrok](https://ngrok.com/) is a simple, free option for doing this).

 ## Usage